K-pop girl group Blackpink return with new EP Deadline after more than 3 years

 Google Preferred Source badge

-SEOUL – K-pop superstars Blackpink released their new extended play (EP) Deadline on Feb 27, the first release from the group in more than three years since their second full-length album in 2022.
+SEOUL – K-pop superstars Blackpink released their new extended play (EP) Deadline on Feb 27, the first release from the girl group in more than three years since their second full-length album in 2022.

 The National Museum of Korea in central Seoul was bathed in pink lights to mark the release.
 More than 300 fans had lined up in the atrium of the museum on Feb 27, set up as a listening zone for the five tracks of the EP.

-to surpass 100 million YouTube subscribers, according to the band’s agency YG Entertainment.
+The quartet’s global following has helped them set records.
+Earlier in February, Blackpink became the first artiste in the world to surpass 100 million YouTube subscribers, according to the band’s agency YG Entertainment.

-“These days, even when I’m walking on the street, at a clothing store, restaurant, or cafe, I hear K-pop,” said Ms Ko Seon-a, a 20-year-old Korean woman living in Japan who had come to the museum on Feb 27.
+“These days, even when I’m walking on the street, at a clothing store, restaurant or cafe, I hear K-pop,” said Ms Ko Seon-a, a 20-year-old Korean woman living in Japan who had come to the museum on Feb 27.

 A view of illuminated colours of Blackpink on the wall of the National Museum of Korea in Seoul, South Korea, on Feb 27, 2026.